 Saturday I took most of the day installing stuff we had ordered for both of our bikes.
 I also had to do another oil change on mine having reached that 30K mileage mark.

 I started with the hand grips on my bike.
-This will be the second set I’ve put on.
-The last were nice but just didn’t have the right feel to them.
+This will be the second set I've put on.
+The last was nice but just didn't have the right feel to them.
 They were kind of short and my hand would overlap on the end.
-They also didn’t give my hands good support for longer rides.
+They also didn't give my hands good support for longer rides.
 Our salesman said to try Avon Grips.
-He was so sure I would like them we spent 10 minutes walking around the dealership until we found a bike with Avon grips on it.
-Like he said, they felt superb so I ordered a set that had the Edge Cut style like my clutch and brake lever.
+He was so sure I would like them that we spent 10 minutes walking around the dealership until we found a bike with Avon grips on it.
+As he said, they felt superb so I ordered a set that had the Edge Cut style like my clutch and brake lever.
 It takes about 10 minutes to install them.
-Here are the pics of the process.

 We still had to figure out how to mount the bottom part of the bag to the support.
 I didn't want to drill holes so we came up with the idea of using velcro.
 We used the plastic part of the velcro on the bag side and simply stuck it on.
 That stuff is super hard to get off once it sets.
 Not really sure how to explain how I was able to attach it to the support but you'll see it in the pictures.
 All were trying to do is keep the bag from rattling against the bottom of the support, the huge bolts hold the bag on very securely.
 It all worked well and we still got her some very nice bags for a total cost including the new supports and Home Depot hardware for under $300 which I am very pleased about.